zesk/build/docs/tools/aws.md

 #### Arguments

-- `--profile awsProfile` - Use this AWS profile when connecting using ~/.aws/credentials --services service0,service1,- `...` - Required.
+- `--profile awsProfile` - String.
+Optional.
+Use this AWS profile when connecting using ~/.aws/credentials --services service0,service1,- `...` - List.
+Required.
 List of services to add or remove (maps to ports)
-- `--id developerId` - Optional.
+- `--id developerId` - String.
+Optional.
 Specify an developer id manually (uses DEVELOPER_ID from environment by default)
-- `--group securityGroup` - Required.
+- `--group securityGroup` - String.
+Required.
 String.
 Specify one or more security groups to modify.
 Format: `sg-` followed by hexadecimal characters.
 - `--ip ip` - Optional.
+IP.
 Specify bn IP manually (uses ipLookup tool from tools.sh by default)
 - `--revoke` - Flag.
+Optional.
 Remove permissions
 - `--help` - Flag.
+Optional.
 Show this help

 #### Exit codes